Personal Loans vs. Credit Cards: How They Compare

-Repayment term: Personal loans typically last three to five years, but longer and shorter terms are available.
+Personal loans typically last three to five years, but longer and shorter terms are available.
 The longer you take to repay, the smaller your required monthly payment will be.
-But a low payment isn’t always ideal because stretching out repayment can lead to higher interest costs—effectively raising the price of whatever you borrow for.
+But a low payment isn’t always ideal.
+After all, stretching out repayment can lead to higher interest costs—effectively raising the total cost of whatever you buy.

 Your required monthly payments are typically fixed (you pay the same amount each month until you pay off the debt).
 A portion of each payment is your interest cost, and the rest of the amount goes toward repaying your debt.
 To see how that process works and understand your interest costs in detail, learn how amortization works and run your loan details through a loan amortization calculator.

 Personal loans are available through several sources, and it’s wise to get a quote from at least three lenders.
 Try different types of lenders, and compare the interest rate and processing fees for each loan.

 Banks and credit unions are traditional sources for personal loans.
-Those institutions typically evaluate your credit scores and monthly income to determine whether or not to lend to you.
-Especially if you have a limited credit history (or problems in your past), try small, local institutions to improve your chances of getting a good deal.
+Those institutions typically evaluate your credit scores and monthly income to determine whether or not to grant you a loan.
+Especially if you have a limited credit history (or problems in your past), shopping with small, local institutions may improve your chances of getting a good deal.

 Online lenders operate entirely online, and you apply with your computer or mobile device.
-Those lenders have a reputation for keeping costs low and using creative ways to evaluate your creditworthiness and make approval decisions.
-If you don’t fit the traditional ideal profile (a long history of flawless borrowing and a high income), online personal loan lenders are certainly worth a look.
-Even borrowers with high credit scores can get a good deal.
-Be sure to include peer-to-peer lenders in your search.
+These lenders have a reputation for keeping costs low and using creative ways to evaluate your creditworthiness and make approval decisions.
+If you don’t fit the traditional ideal profile (a long history of flawless borrowing and a high income), online personal loan lenders are certainly worth a glance.
+Even borrowers with high credit scores can find a good deal.

 Specialized lenders provide personal loans for specific purposes.
-In the right situation, those loans may be an excellent alternative to taking on long-term credit card debt.
+In the right situation, these loans may be an excellent alternative to taking on long-term credit card debt.
 For example, some lenders focus on infertility treatment and other medical procedures.